ginsterbusch/cw-io-advanced/readme.txt

 1. Download the latest version of [littleutils](http://sourceforge.net/projects/littleutils/): *cd /usr/local/src; wget http://downloads.sourceforge.net/project/littleutils/littleutils/1.0.27/littleutils-1.0.27.tar.bz2?r=http%3A%2F%2Fsourceforge.net%2Fprojects%2Flittleutils%2F*
 1. Uncompress littleutils: *tar jxvf littleutils-1.0.27.tar.bz2 && cd littleutils-1.0.27*
 1. Configure and install littleutils: *./configure --prefix=/usr && make && make install && make install-extra*

+= Installing ImageMagick: Linux =

+In almost any distribution which uses some kind of packaging tool, manager or package repository, there should be a stable release of ImageMagick around.

+The following list displays the respective packages in GNU/Debian, Ubuntu, Linux Mint and CentOS:

+* GNU/Debian, Ubuntu, Linux Mint: `imagemagick` - install using `apt-get install imagemagick` on console or open your favorite variation, eg. aptitude, synaptic etc. instead :)
+* CentOS, Fedora, Redhat Linux, Mandriva, Mageia: `ImageMagick` - install using `yum install ImageMagick`

+**BEWARE: GraphicsMagick is NOT the same as ImageMagick.** Yes, it is a fork, but its using slightly different program calls and parameters.
+There are plans to incorporate it as a fallback option as well.

 = Troubleshooting =